-In big data broadcasting, assuming α is small, the broadcasting time is about $2n\beta$.
+In large data broadcasting, assuming $\alpha$ is small, the broadcasting time is about $2n\beta$ .
 This is much better than MST method because the time looks constant.
-We show performance result of our implementation for this method on PolarGrid cluster (See Table 1).
-We observe that the time is stable as the number of nodes grows and about 2 times of 1 GB transferring time between 2 nodes.
-Nevertheless, it is difficult to directly apply MPI broadcasting methods to cloud system.
-For scatter-allgather-bucket algorithm, it is not easy to set a barrier between "scatter" and "allgather" phases to enable all compute nodes to do "allgather" at the same global time through software control in cloud system - some links may have more load than the others that causes network contention.
+However, since it is not practical to set a barrier between "scatter" and "allgather" phases to enable all the nodes to do "allgather" at the same global time through software control, some links will have more load than the others which causes network contention.
+Here is a rough performance result of our implementation of this method on PolarGrid (See Table 1).
+We see that the time is stable as the number of nodes grows and about 2 times of 1 GB transferring time between 2 nodes.